davidkreitmeir/synthReturn/README.md

 devtools::install_github("davidkreitmeir/synthReturn")
 ```

-## Short example
+## Short examples

 The following is an illustration of the method for a simulated dataset with *(i)* two event-dates and *(ii)* no missing values.
 For details on the generation of the simulated dataset(s), please see `data-raw/sim_ret.R`.

 Let's first get the data ready:
 ```
 library(synthReturn)
-# Load data in long format that comes in the synthReturn package
+# Load data in that comes in the synthReturn package
 data(ret_two_evdates)
 ```
 Now, to estimate the *average treatment effect* $\widehat{\phi}$ with the synthetic matching method, we can use the `synthReturn` function: